MinecraftModDevelopment/Modding-Resources/dev_pins.md

 https://docs.oracle.com/javase/tutorial/java/nutsandbolts/

-The oracle docs can be technical at times, if you're an absolute beginner, you might find something like CodeAcademy to be more helpful.
+The Oracle docs can be technical at times, if you're an absolute beginner, you might find something like CodeAcademy to be more helpful.

-### Gradle settings for minecraft
+### Useful Gradle settings for Minecraft

 Where things go:
-The block itself goes in the minecraft block. the respective vars get defined in your gradle.properties, I suggest NOT putting the ones starting mc_ in your per project gradle.properties, do it in your user gradle.properties instead (That's the one in ~/.gradle on linux, or %userprofile%/.gradle on windows).
+The block itself goes in the minecraft block.
+The respective vars get defined in your gradle.properties, I suggest NOT putting the ones starting mc_ in your per project gradle.properties, do it in your user gradle.properties instead (That's the one in ~/.gradle on linux, or %userprofile%/.gradle on windows).

 What it does:
 1) Lets you define how much RAM is given to the client or server when they're run with gradlew runClient/runServer.